 When it’s about choosing the paint color, you can either paint hinges the same color as the doors of kitchen cabinets or can select other darker shades that complement the door or trim color.

 The idea should be to give your cabinets a richer, trendy, and more polished look that looks cool.

 For example, if you have black cabinets (or other dark tones) in your kitchen you can try painting the hinges with colors like antique copper or bronze to add some warmth.

 If your kitchen has shades like red, orange, or yellow, you can use colors like gold, dark brown, or black for your espresso kitchen cabinetry hardware.

 The Bottom Line

 While it’s good to remove the cabinet hardware when spraying; if you would like to paint them without removing you can do it as long as you protect the adjacent surfaces well.

 The process of applying the paint and finishes to the old cabinet hinges isn’t very hard if you do it with patience.

-All you will need is a right type of spray paint and an hour to complete the project.
+All you will need is proper cleaning before painting, the right type of spray paint, and an hour to complete the project.

 Share the post "How to Clean and Spray Paint Cabinet Hinges in the Kitchen?"